 The following skills have been refined by IRM in over 20 years of business analyst training and have been packaged into three course covering the fundamentals of business analysis.

-1. Engage with Clients – Requirements Gathering & Specification
+1. Engage with Clients – Business Requirements Elicitation course

 - scope project, set boundaries, agree system targets